Gaussian Multiple and Random Access in the Finite Blocklength Regime: Introduction

-In \cite{effros2018}, we develop a communication strategy for a general RAC where neither the transmitters nor the receiver knows the set of active transmitters.
+In \cite{yavas2020Random}, we develop a communication strategy for a general RAC where neither the transmitters nor the receiver knows the set of active transmitters.
 A central result of that work shows that for permutation-invariant RACs, under mild conditions it is possible to achieve performance identical in the first- and second-order terms to the best performance known to be achievable for the underlying MAC.
-These results are obtained using a rateless coding scheme, where the decoding time $n_t$ depends on the receiver's estimate $t$ of the number of active transmitters.
-Decoding occurs at one of a fixed collection of possible decoding times $n_0, \dots, n_K$, where $K$ is the maximal number of transmitters.
-At each decoding time, the receiver makes an attempt to decode by applying a single threshold rule; the receiver sends a single-bit ACK/NACK feedback to all transmitters in order to specify when communication is completed.
-In~\cite{LiuE:20}, Liu and Effros achieve improved third-order bounds using a maximum-likelihood decoder.
-Although the coding strategies proposed in~\cite{effros2018,LiuE:20} apply to the Gaussian RAC, the random encoder design in \cite{effros2018} uses an i.i.d. input distribution.
+These results are obtained using a rateless coding scheme where decoding occurs at one of a fixed collection of possible decoding times $n_0, \dots, n_K$, and $K$ is the maximal number of transmitters.
+The chosen decoding time $n_t$ depends on the receiver's estimate $t$ of the number of active transmitters.
+At each decoding time, the receiver makes an attempt to decode by applying a single threshold rule; the receiver sends a single bit of feedback to all transmitters in order to specify when communication is completed.
+In~\cite{liu2020finiteblocklength}, Liu and Effros achieve improved third-order bounds using a maximum likelihood decoder under both i.i.d. random code and random LDPC code constructions.
+Although the coding strategies proposed in~\cite{yavas2020Random, liu2020finiteblocklength} apply to the Gaussian RAC, the random encoder design in \cite{yavas2020Random} uses an i.i.d. input distribution.
 As shown in~\cite{molavianjaziThesis}, this codeword distribution guarantees performance strictly inferior to that obtained when blocklength-$n$ codewords are uniformly distributed on the $n$-dimensional sphere of radius $\sqrt{nP}$.